vuestorefront/vue-storefront/docs/guide/cookbook/elastic.md

  ```
 Here you can see `registerEntityType` method add `offline_stores` entity type as an example.

-If you want to add more entities, you can clone the example as many times as you want and change entity name to your liking.
+If you want to add more entities, you can clone the example as many times as you want and change entity name to your need.

 :::tip TIP
 The method `initCustomTypes` above is arbitrarily named out of the blue, so you can actually have any other name for the method.